Tips for Finding Your Lost Cat

-You can obtain a Lost Cat Poster either at the shelter or print one here (link).
+You can obtain a Lost Cat Poster here.
 Fill out the information on the Lost Cat Poster, include a picture of your pet if you can, and make copies to post around your neighborhood.
 Most cats are found within a few blocks of home.
 Check areas where cats can hide (i.e., thick vegetation or under houses) or be trapped (i.e., sheds or garages).
-Many "lost cats," especially those who have been mostly indoor cats are not actually lost, but hiding nearby.
+Many “lost cats,” especially those who have been mostly indoor cats are not actually lost, but hiding nearby.
 For excellent and detailed information about looking for a lost cat, see this link: http://www.catsinthebag.org/

 Keep in Contact with ASAP

 While ASAP volunteers make every effort to reunite cats with their owners, it is the owner’s responsibility to actively look for a lost cat.
 After you have filed a lost cat report with ASAP, we recommend that you check back with us on a regular basis.
 Do let the volunteer you are in contact with know that you have already filed a lost cat report.

 ASAP volunteers post photos and descriptions, including the location where a cat is found, of most new arrival cats on the following Craigslist page: http://santabarbara.craigslist.org/search/pet?query=ASAP&catAbbreviation=pet

 Please check this site frequently for information on new arrival cats.
 Please note that to avoid “cat theft”, photos of purebred cats are not posted on Craigslist.
 Instead, we ask the owner to come to the shelter and provide identification (i.e., photo or vet records) proving ownership of the cat.

 Check Animal Services